devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 Will create a command for executing node -v .

 executeCommand("somePollingScript.ps1","bash somePollingScript.sh", {"dir": "data/setup","asynchronous": true, "args": ["--params 5"]})
-Will create a command to execute the script in the directory with the parameter --params 5 and in a new Terminal.
+Will create a command to execute the script in the directory with the parameter --params 5 and in a new terminal.

 executeCommand("someServerScript.ps1","bash someServerScript.sh", {"asynchronous": true, "args":["-port 8080"] },{"port":8080 , "startupTime": 20, "path": "some/path/", "interval": 2})
-Starting a Server in a new Terminal.
-You have to specify the port for testing, the other Parameters are optional.
-The StartupTime can specify how long the runner will wait for a response from the server process and with interval you can set the frequenzy for the server testing.
+Starting a server in a new terminal.
+You have to specify the port for testing, the other parameters are optional.
+The startupTime can specify how long the runner will wait for a response from the server process and with interval you can set the frequenzy for the server testing.
 The path ist the subpath from your server that should be reached.

 ### installCobiGen